Plan Your Visit

 - Please stay clear of tractors, farm equipment, or any other moving vehicles.

 - To pick an apple, using one hand to hold the branch, use your forefinger and thumb to gently turn fruit upward till it releases.
-(Pulling will cause other fruit to fall and destroy flower buds for next year’s crop)
+(Pulling will cause other fruit to fall and destroy flower buds for next year’s crop).

-NOTICE: A person who observes or participates in an agricultural tourism activity on this property assumes the risks inherent in the agricultural tourism activity.
+A person who observes or participates in an agricultural tourism activity on this property assumes the risks inherent in agricultural tourism activity.
 Risks inherent in the agricultural tourism activity may include conditions on the land, the unpredictable behavior of farm animals, the ordinary dangers associated with equipment used in farming operations, and the potential that a participant in the agricultural tourism activity may act in a negligent way that may contribute to injury or death.
 The agricultural tourism provider is not liable for the injury or death of a person involved in an agricultural tourism activity resulting from those inherent risks.

 Click the map to enlarge